flawiddsouza/code-mirror-custom-element/README.md

 ### Caveats:

-Only lang="javascript" is supported as of now.
+Supported languages are "javascript", "html" and "css".
 Please [create an issue in github](https://github.com/flawiddsouza/code-mirror-custom-element/issues/new) to add support for the language you want.